3 dead, 1 hurt in Salem hostage incident, police shooting

-SALEM — Three people are dead and one was seriously injured in a hostage incident in a Salem, Oregon, home, in which a deputy fired gunshots, police said.
+SALEM, Ore.
+(AP) — Three people are dead and one was seriously injured in a hostage incident in a Salem, Oregon, home, in which a deputy fired gunshots, police said.

 Deputies from the Marion County Sheriff’s Office responded to a “hostage situation” at about 12:30 p.m.
 Monday, the Oregon State Police said Tuesday in a news release.

-Deputies began communications with Jose Jesus Lopez-Tinoco, of Woodburn, in an effort to resolve the situation, police said.
+Deputies began communications with Jose Jesus Lopez-Tinoco of Woodburn, in an effort to resolve the situation, police said.

 At some point deputies heard gunshots, forced their way into the residence and deputy Ricky Kittelson fired a yet to be determined number of gunshots, according to state police.
 Police did not say if Kittelson hit anyone with gunfire.